WebAssembly/component-model/design/mvp/FutureFeatures.md

 makes the whole proposal harder to explain.
 Thus, the MVP drops the concept of "adapter modules", including only shared-nothing "components".
-However, if concrete future use cases emerged for creating modules that partially used interface types and partially shared linear memory, "adapter modules" could be added as a future feature.
+However, if concrete future use cases emerged for creating modules that partially used shared-nothing component values and partially shared linear memory, "adapter modules" could be added as a future feature.

 ## Shared-everything Module Linking in Core WebAssembly